mhyllander/gpg-bridge-wsl2-ruby/README.md

 $ ruby /mnt/c/Program1/gpgbridge.rb --help
 Usage: gpgbridge.rb [options]
-    -s, --[no-]enable-ssh-support    Enable proxying of gpg-agent SSH sockets -r, --remote-address IPADDR      The remote address of the Windows bridge component.
+    -s, --[no-]enable-ssh-support    Enable proxying of gpg-agent SSH sockets -d, --[no-]daemon                Run as a daemon in the background -r, --remote-address IPADDR      The remote address of the Windows bridge component.
 Needed for WSL2.
-[127.0.0.1] --port PORT                  The first port (of three or four) to use for proxying sockets -l, --logfile PATH               The log file path -d, --[no-]daemon                Run as a daemon in the background -p, --pidfile PATH               The PID file path -v, --[no-]verbose               Verbose logging
+[127.0.0.1] -p, --port PORT                  The first port (of three or four) to use for proxying sockets -n, --noncefile PATH             The nonce file path (defaults to file in Windows gpg homedir) -l, --logfile PATH               The log file path -i, --pidfile PATH               The PID file path -v, --[no-]verbose               Verbose logging
-    -W, --[no-]windows-bridge        Start the Windows bridge (used by the WSL bridge)) -R, --windows-address IPADDR     The IP address of the Windows bridge.
-[0.0.0.0] -L, --windows-logfile PATH       The log file path of the Windows bridge -P, --windows-pidfile PATH       The PID file path of the Windows bridge -h, --help                       Prints this help
+    -W, --[no-]windows-bridge        Start the Windows bridge (used by the WSL bridge) -R, --windows-address IPADDR     The IP address of the Windows bridge.
+[0.0.0.0] -L, --windows-logfile PATH       The log file path of the Windows bridge -I, --windows-pidfile PATH       The PID file path of the Windows bridge -h, --help                       Prints this help
 ```